Emergent Software

 Information: Buffer manager allocated 309 megabyte(s) in 3 physical buffer(s).

-So, I reduced it to batches of 250,000.
+So, I reduced the batch size to 250,000.

 Information: Buffer manager allocated 52 megabyte(s) in 1 physical buffer(s).